This article will introduce you to the many ways occupational therapy can help people living with dementia.

 You can also search within the OT Directory to find OT professionals who have tagged dementia care as a focus area.

-Common OT screens and Assessments for people living with dementia
+Common OT screens and assessments for people living with dementia

 Through the use of standardized assessments and clinical observations, the OT will gain insight into the individual’s level of cognition, physical abilities, and environmental factors that may contribute to their functional impairments.
 They will also ask the care partner questions to identify their priorities and concerns.